rcarrata/rcarrata.github.io/_posts/2018-10-06-integrate-tower-with-idm.md

 LOGGING['handlers']['tower_warnings']['level'] = 'DEBUG'
 ```

-And finally try to login with "tower" user via WebUI and at the same time check /var/log/tower/tower.log log file, as an example:
+Finally, try to log in with the "tower" user via the WebUI and at the same time check the /var/log/tower/tower.log log file.
+As an example:

 ```
 # tailf /var/log/tower/tower.log